Russia unleashes biggest air attack on Ukraine since start of full-scale invasion - Local News 8

 Nearly two years since Russian President Vladimir Putin launched his unprovoked invasion of Ukraine in February 2022, Zelensky is facing a largely-stalled counteroffensive while Western aid has begun to dry up.

+Video released by the Ukrainian Presidency showed Zelensky standing on a muddy track with the town’s name behind him.
+As he speaks, two detonations in the distance are heard.
+He is also shown presenting medals to troops in an underground bunker.

+“Ukraine is defending its own here,” he said.
+“Defending our entire nation.
+Just as on the entire front line.”

-In Kyiv at least three people were killed and 28 injured, including 25 hospitalized, after Russia targeted a metro station and residential buildings.
-Kyiv Mayor Vitali Klitschko said four people had been pulled from the rubble of a damaged warehouse in Shevchenkivskyi district, adding that rescue operations were ongoing.
+In Kyiv at least seven people were killed and dozens injured after Russia targeted a metro station and residential buildings.

 Kharkiv was hit by a “massive attack,” Ukrainian Prime Minster Denys Shmyhal said, with more than 20 strikes reported in the region, including on a hospital.
 At least three people were killed and 11 injured in the strikes, according to regional military administration head Oleh Syniehubov.